PdIPS/CBX/paper.md

 $$

 for some input space $\mathcal{X}$ and a possibly non-convex objective function $f:\mathcal{X}\to\mathbb{R}$.
 As an agent-based method, CBO is conceptually comparable to biologically and physically inspired methods [@mohan2012survey;karaboga2014comprehensive;yang2009firefly;bayraktar2013wind], particle-swarm optimization (PSO) [@kennedy1995particle] or simulated annealing [@henderson2003theory].
 However, compared to other heuristics, one can derive a limiting PDE in the infinite-particle limit, which has sparked considerable theoretical interest in recent years [@totzeck2021trends].
 From a computational side, the method is also attractive, since the amount of particle interaction scales linearly with the number of particles.

+For PSO and SA there are already available Python implementations [@miranda2018pyswarms;@scikitopt]